joolstorrentecalo/gitlab-foss/doc/topics/autodevops/index.md

 pipeline fails in a particular project, it disables itself.
 GitLab administrators can change this in the [Auto DevOps settings](../../administration/settings/continuous_integration.md#auto-devops).

-If a `.gitlab-ci.yml` file is present, it remains unchanged and Auto DevOps does not affect it.
+If a [`.gitlab-ci.yml` file](../../ci/index.md#the-gitlab-ciyml-file) is present,
+it remains unchanged and Auto DevOps does not affect it.

-To disable Auto DevOps for the instance, follow the same process and clear the **Default to Auto DevOps pipeline** checkbox.
+To disable Auto DevOps in the instance level, follow the same process and clear the **Default to Auto DevOps pipeline** checkbox.

 ### Deploy your app to a cloud provider